bill-kerr/bkerr.dev/src/content/blog/creating-a-blazing-fast-site-with-netlify-and-astro.md

 <a href="/blog" x-on:mouseenter="...">
 ```

 Now, what to put in the event handler?
-Well, I basically just needed to write some JavaScript that would loop over the images I wanted to prefetch and append `<link rel="prefetch">` tags in the document.
-If you're not familiar with how Alpine works, you basically just write JavaScript in the string and Alpine executes it for you.
+I basically just needed to write some JavaScript that would loop over the images I wanted to prefetch and append `<link rel="prefetch">` tags in the document.
+If you're not familiar with how Alpine works, you basically just write JavaScript in the string value of an element attribute and Alpine executes it for you.
 I made a utility function to create this little bit of JavaScript.

 ```ts
 export function createImagePrefetchScript(src: string) {